 Another notable name from South Carolina is Jermaine O’Neal, a six-time NBA All-Star.
 O’Neal played for various teams, including the Indiana Pacers and Miami Heat, during his impressive 18-year career.
 Both Garnett and O’Neal are just two examples of outstanding NBA players who called South Carolina home.

-Presently, you’ll find even more South Carolina natives making their mark in the NBA.
+You’ll find even more South Carolina natives making their mark in the NBA.
 A prime example is Phenix Suns’ shooting guard, Devin Booker, who’s quickly become one of the league’s brightest stars.
 Hailing from Grandville, Booker has already made multiple NBA All-Star appearances at a young age.

 There are also others, like Jarrell Brantley of the Utah Jazz, who are still finding their footing in the league.
-As these players continue to forge their paths, the NBA can anticipate even more talent to emerge from South Carolina in the coming years.
+As these players forge their paths, the NBA can anticipate even more talent to emerge from South Carolina in the coming years.

 Future Prospects